HaraldKal/hx_stomp_midi_footswitch/README.md

 * 2 x DC Power Connector (Barrel Plug)
 * 1 x 5 pin DIN Socket (MIDI)

+The latest version of [Midi library](https://github.com/FortySevenEffects/arduino_midi_library) and [Bounce2](https://github.com/thomasfredericks/Bounce2)

 ### Credits & Thanks ###

-These people helped, in some way or other, me to complete the project.
+These people helped me, in some way or other, to complete the project.

 Thanks to Erikson Silva for inspiring me to build my own midi footswitch and recommending a suitable debounce time of 20ms for the footswitches based on extensive testing that he did prior to me starting this project.
 This saved me hours of testing.